krakenjs/swaggerize-express/README.md

 - `foo/bar.js : /foo/bar`
 - `baz.js : /baz`

-Each provides javascript file should follow the format of:
+Each provided javascript file should follow the format of:

 ```javascript
 module.exports = {